ArchLars/archtutorial/README.md

 - zsh default shell
 - systemd-boot
 - EXT4 for `/` and `/home`
-- AMD CPU + NVIDIA GPU
+- AMD CPU + NVIDIA GPU (4070 RTX, check your own card for which driver to use.
+For me it's `nvidia-open`)

 modeset is set by default, and according to the wiki fbdev is unnecessary now so I will not set those.
 Check the wiki before install.
 POST-INSTALL GUIDE IS WIP.